-Many Canadian businesses and potential bloggers are intimidated by (or frustrated with) building a following.
+Many Canadian businesses and potential bloggers are intimidated by (or frustrated with) building a following, especially in the beginning.
 Starting a Blog is like walking onto the stage of an empty concert hall and starting to sing.
 Maybe you’ve put out a few flyers and told your friends, but to fill the theatre you have to entice them with your voice.

-A successful blog requires work, dedication, and an uncanny ability to give your audience what they want.
-The first year is the most difficult, with few apparent returns for most.
+A successful blog requires work, dedication, and an uncanny ability to know your audience, and ultimately giving them what they want.
+The first year is the most difficult, with few tangible returns for most.
 Unfortunately, too many give up before paying their dues.
 Many singers work in tiny bars before they make it big, but they still belt it out with everything they have.
 They constantly work at being discovered and appreciated.
 Blogging is very much the same, except you have many more avenues to success.

 The first year of blogging should focus on:

-- Defining and refining your niche and constructing a blog plan/calendar.
+- Defining and refining your niche and constructing a blog plan and editorial calendar.
 Jot down your ideas in a simple text file or notebook.
 Really examine what you hope to accomplish with your blog, then figure out how you’ll work those goals into useful content for your readers.

-- Submitting guest posts is still a good traffic strategy as long as you produce high quality content.
+- Submitting guest posts to “authority” blogs is still a good traffic strategy, as long as you produce high quality content.
 Your goal is to gain exposure and establish your expertise.

 - Learning about blogging, writing and online marketing.
 Contrary to popular belief, you don’t have to invest a lot of money into courses.
 The best, most economical courses on these topics can be found on Udemy.
 Also take the time to read popular blogs in your niche so you can learn from their success and examine the target audience up close.
-It’s a great time to practice what you’ve learned, so don’t use learning as an excuse to procrastinate.
+It’s a great time to practice what you’ve learned along the way, so don’t use learning as an excuse to procrastinate.

 - Promotion and marketing is critical no matter how old your blog is, but it’s especially important in the beginning.
 Paying for ad’s is the obvious kick start, but be creative with it.
-Try an ad in a popular newsletter with a topic that compliments yours, for example.
+For example, try an ad in a popular newsletter with a topic that compliments yours.
 A newsletter with as few as 500 subscribers can offer a higher return on investment than one with 50,000, if the subscriber base has a demonstrated interest in your topic or products.
 As a bonus, it will cost you a lot less to advertise to those 500 subscribers.

 Stay dedicated to providing a smashing performance and eventually you’re going to fill that concert hall.
 If you don’t have the time or knowledge to frequently write top quality posts, hire a talented employee or freelancer to help you.
 It’s an investment that can’t help but pay off in the future.